danymat/INSAnonym-utils/docs/user-documentation-insanonym.md

 ```

 - It is forbidden top change the number of lines and columns.
 Your submission is automatically randomized in the server.

+- With the previous point in mind, in order to delete lines, you can replace the id with `DEL` in the line.

 - The date can be modified but:
     - The modified date has to be in the same week.